Skip to content

 EnumDescription

-KYC_REPORTThe KYC report generate after a successful customer identification.
+KYC_REPORTThe KYC report generated after successful customer identification.

-ID_DOCUMENTAn person's identification document, such as passport or ID.
+ID_DOCUMENTA person's identification document, such as a passport or ID card.

-PICTUREA picture or a scanned document of any other type.
+PICTUREA picture or scanned document of any other type.

 QES_DOCUMENTA document related to a Qualified Electronic Signature (QES).